Updated on 5/3/2021 – Finally, what started as a list of mods is now an empty page because I’ve accomplished my tuning goals.

 Other Mounts – I like the stock feel of the car.
 When a mount fails, regardless of its location, I will replace it with a stock part.

-Emmanuele Designs eMMOTION Springs – I like the way my GTI looks and rides.
-Still, I think about lowering it “just an inch.”
-These springs lower the car 1.2 inches, work with factory dampers, and allegedly keep the factory ride.
-The car’s settled look after 30,000 miles is right where I like it.
+Suspension – I like the way my GTI looks and rides.
+I think about lowering it “just an inch.”
+But the car’s current ride and settled look is right where I like it.
 I don’t think I want to ruin that; plus, the alignment is perfect!

 Great web site.
 I appreciate your effort and details.
 My ’15 MK7 PP is also APR II like yours, but includes the APR muffler delete, P3 V3 Multi Gage and air intake.
 I love the car as is and have also thought about going IS38 if the turbo goes.
 It is a turn key upgrade for me.
 However, I enjoy the car so much as it rides now… and with everyone swapping the IS20’s out with 10K or less miles I was able to pick up one for $250!
 So, I’ll be staying right where I am at sage 2.
 Very happy.